Fishing Report For Mayo Lake, NC

 SUMMER.
 Water temperatures get quite warm, and crappie fishing is usually pretty good.
 They feed in 8 to 15 feet of water early and late in the day, until the hot Summer sun causes them to retreat to depths of 12 to 25 feet.
 Also, a few have embedded in the shade of slightly shallower vegetation.
 This is a good time to focus around brush piles, standing timber, deep lay downs, bridge pilings and deeper docks.
 Anglers are also locating schools of crappie hanging over deep structure and around creek channel edges, using fish-finder electronics.

 FALL.
-As Fall begins warming the shallows, baitfish, move into shallow flats, coves and bays, which draws crappie into these areas.
+As Fall begins cooling the shallows, baitfish, move into shallow flats, coves and bays, which draws crappie into these areas.
 They will be feeding heavily in preparation for the cold Winter, in 10 to 18 feet of water.
 Minnows, hair jigs, and crappie jigs, are good options during this feeding marathon.
 Late Fall which turns the shallows cold, starts pushing crappie deeper, toward winter holding areas.
 Small flutter spoons, fished in 15 to 25 feet of water, are a good option during this transition.
 Good results typically come around main-lake points, creek channels, and brush piles.

 Fishing Report: Chain Pickerel

-Current Report: Fair To Good
+Current Fishing Report: Fair To Good

 Chain pickerel favor areas with weeds, grass and vegetation, which is why Mayo Lake is an ideal habitat for these predators.